Iowa Democrats warn that Kamala Harris’ ‘star is fading’

 “If you wanted to ramp up your ground game in Iowa, I don’t even know if there are enough Iowans left to hire,” Bagniewski said.

 Harris has ties to Iowa that date back more than a decade, when she campaigned for Barack Obama ahead of the 2008 caucuses.
 She was back in the state last year stumping for DeJear.
+And she’s expected to make three Iowa stops in the next five weeks.

 But there’s no doubt that she’s also placing intense focus on South Carolina, which holds the first southern primary and is dominated by black women Harris hopes to win.
 This weekend marks her seventh visit to the state and only her fourth to Iowa.

-Note: This story has been corrected to show that Bottaro’s event was scheduled to be in Sioux City, not Cedar Rapids.